HephaestusVision/hephaestus/README.md

 2. A backend server that stores and manages the collection of scenes from users and organizations, possibly using [MIDAS](http://www.midasplatform.org/).
 The server will allow groups of users to share scenes with each other.

 3. A set of viewing apps for rendering scenes (possibly making use of [VES](http://www.vtk.org/Wiki/VES)).
 The primary goal is the iOS and Android apps, but we also want a WebGL app and the ability to directly download files.

-###Tweet###
-Hephaestus facilitates creation of 3d scenes from a depth camera that can be shared in our online community and interacted with on tablets.

 ## User Stories ##